tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```

 #### Example 4
-Run tests contructorDI and setterDI.
+Run tests constructorDI and setterDI.
 Both use applicationContextDI.xml to configure the context.
 ```java
 @Test
 public void contructorDI(){